The Ultimate Guide To Thanksgiving Emails: Ideas & Tips

 Do you think that Black Friday is the only occasion to treat your customers with special offers and discounts?
-Don’t ignore Thanksgiving –– the statistics say that the majority of consumers plan online shopping for Thanksgiving, so don’t miss a chance to win them over with bright and festive campaigns.
+Don’t ignore Thanksgiving — consumers plan online shopping for the occasion, so don’t miss a chance to win them over with bright and festive Thanksgiving campaigns.
+In 2024, Thanksgiving is observed on November 28.

 In this article, we put together the best-performing Thanksgiving email marketing techniques.
-Step by step we’ll guide you through the creation of a festive campaign: from crafting a catchy subject line to the contents and timing of a good Thanksgiving email.
+Step by step, we’ll guide you through the creation of a holiday campaign: from crafting a catchy subject line to the contents and timing of a good Thanksgiving email.
+Plus, you’ll see examples of Thanksgiving email campaigns you can use as your templates.

 Why send out Thanksgiving emails

-So, the festive period is a great marketing opportunity to remind customers about your brand, treat them with special offers and discounts and simply thank them for loyalty.
+The festive period is a great marketing opportunity to remind customers about your brand, treat them with special offers and discounts, and simply thank them for their loyalty.
 It will make your relationships warmer and more effective.

 What is the best time to start your Thanksgiving email campaign?